Exploring the Great Outdoors: 4 Best State Parks for Camping in Florida

 1. Just a stone’s throw from Orlando, it’s an oasis with a spring-fed swimming area.

-2. Trek through trails that showcase Central Florida’s sand pine scrub and oak forests.
+2. Trek through trails that showcase Central Florida’s sand, pine scrub, and oak forests.

 Highlands Hammock State Park